 The choice is his to make: should he play the father, the loyal husband, or should he go out and let off a little bit of steam?
 In truth, he prefers the latter.
 And he doesn’t hold back about it:

 “Honestly…I like to drink, and when I can, I [even] like to do drugs.”

 He describes this taste with insight, saying it’s something like a demon in the room that he’s got to acknowledge.
 A demon, he elaborates, that pays just as much rent as the guy at work five days a week, who wants to go out for a spin, get fucked up, and just burn.

 What’s more, although this demon is enough to handle in and of itself, the truth is that it’s simply not the only one in the room.

-Tom also has a history with addiction, and while he’s been free from meth for over a few years now, he admits he’s still got an addictive personality.
-Not too long ago, this made him ashamed, and led to harrowing fights between him and Mary.
-At one point, Tom left and lived in his car for nearly four months trying to figure things out.
+Jared also has a history with addiction, and while he’s been better about his alcohol over the last few years, he admits he’s still got an addictive personality.
+Not too long ago, this made him ashamed, and led to harrowing fights between him and Jennifer.
+At one point, Jared left and lived in his car for nearly four months trying to figure things out.
 Adam was only a year old.